Opening Hours

 2 ea Lemons, cut into cheeks for serving

-Begin by heating the oil in a heavy but wide based pot.
 The oil should be hot enough to sizzle immediately when a little flour is dropped in and instantly turning it brown.

 Spread the plain flour on a tray and dredge the fish through it until completely coated and set to one side.
 Now in a large bowl add the self-raising flour through a sieve and slowly whisk in the beer until you achieve a thick batter, thick enough to hold a figure of eight on top.
 Season with a little salt before dipping the coated haddock fillets in the batter.
 Remove them along the side of the bowl dredging as much excess as possible while still leaving a good coating.
-Slowly lower each fillet in the hot oil and hold it momentarily so as not to let it stick to the bottom of the pot before allowing it to fall below the oil.
-Fry in the hot oil for about 8 minutes or until it has both begun to float and turned golden brown all round.

 For the tartare sauce, whisk the egg yolks in a bowl until doubled in size.
 Add in the herbs, white wine vinegar, salt and freshly ground black pepper and whisk until combined.
 Gradually add the vegetable oil in a thin stream and keep whisking until all the oil has been fully incorporated and the mixture has the consistency of mayonnaise.
 Stir in the chopped gherkins and capers.